murondj/megr2156-design-portfolio/docs/assignments/A01/index.md

 This task requires for the portfolio author to answer a question that will be referred to and reflected upon throughout the semester.

 ***Question: "What does it mean to defend an engineering decision : and do you currently know how to do it?"***

+While I do not know exactly what this means or how to do it yet, I will take an educated guess to answer this question.
+Defending an engineering decision could mean a multiple of things.
+Based on the constraints; time,  money,  and resources available, no one can create the perfect product or find the absolute best possible solution, but we can get close.
+Defending your position as an engineer means that you sacrificed one of these constraints for the best results in your opinion as an engineer.
+This could be you increased the cost of a product to design it to be safer or you spent more time developing a part to take up less resources.
+Whatever the decision, as an engineer, you will have to give your professional opinion on why you made certain choices on a design.
+Defending your choice may come to showing results of data or cost analysis depending on what you chose to defend.

+### Task 4: Time Log

+Time spent on Assignment 1: 8 hours and 13 minutes over the course of 4 days